 This year, we raised $3,500 at our 12th Annual RVCU Golf Outing to donate to Hunt for a Cure.

-One local charity that we have partnered with for many years and continue to support is Hunt for a Cure: Targeting Cystic Fibrosis.
-This year, we raised $3,500 at our 12th Annual RVCU Golf Outing to donate to Hunt for a Cure.
+One local charity that we have partnered with for many years, and continue to support, is Hunt for a Cure: Targeting Cystic Fibrosis.
+This year, we raised $4,200 at our 13th Annual RVCU Golf Outing to donate to Hunt for a Cure.
 This outstanding charity aims to “assist with the funding to cure or control cystic fibrosis and to improve the quality of life of those with the disease.
-Pete Odland, the founder of Hunt for a Cure, knew he had to do something to help those with CF when he learned that his son, now four years old, was diagnosed with the terminal disease.
+Pete Odland, the founder of Hunt for a Cure, knew he had to do something to help those with CF when he learned that his son was diagnosed with the terminal disease.
 Cystic Fibrosis is a genetic disorder that causes the body to create thick, sticky mucus that can lead to numerous health issues.

 Hunt for a Cure has raised thousands of dollars that goes toward research for treatment, possible cures, and family support.
 With support from organizations like River Valley Credit Union and people like you, we hope to help make a difference in the lives of those in our community and those affected by this disease.

 Please consider donating to this outstanding organization–every dollar counts.